 - MDR’s normal approach is to slowly build up an AlApanA from the lower and middle octave, play around little bit with higher octave and then come back to middle and lower octave pretty soon.
 But, this is not a rule.
 Sometimes, he shortens the time spent in lower octaves and quickly moves to the upper octave.
 For example, take this pUrvikalyANi:

 Compared to many other artists, the portion of an AlApanA that MDR dedicates for higher octave is lesser.
-But, occasionally, there are also cases where he has spend quite a considerable time in the higher octaves.
+But, occasionally, there are also instances where he has spend quite a considerable time in the higher octaves.

-When MDR takes up a kruti, it always gets a special “MDR” treatment – even in cases where MDR is following the traditional style, there are those small special “MDR” touches that give the rendition a unique flavour.
+When MDR takes up a kruti, it always gets a special “MDR” treatment – even in cases where MDR is following the traditional style, there are those small special “MDR” touches that give the rendition a special flavour.
 The slower kAlapramANa, pauses/gaps, splitting and enunciation of words etc. will generate a unique feel.
 The specialities related to sAhitya handling is dealt in detail in another page.

-- Every now and then, a kruti will get an MDR makeover!
+- Every now and then, a kruti will get an MDR “makeover”!
 Listen to this “mAnasa sanchararE“!

 Listed below are few other interesting aspects.

 Normally, the lines in the kruti are fairly aligned to the tALa cycle (or half a cycle of tALa).
 If a pallavi/anupallavi/charaNam consists of one line, the standard convention is that the line fits one tALA cycle (with appropriate kArvais to fill the gaps), and for slow speed krutis, the line will be split into two fairly equal halves and so on.
 Though there are exceptions, for most krutis, this is the standard approach that is taken.